tsabin2023/CNE350FinalProject/README.md

 sudo chmod +x CNE350FinalBASH.sh

-sudo chmod +x run_cronjob.sh

-sudo chmod +x delete_old_csv.sh

-sudo chmod +rwx delete_old_csv.sh
 ```
-Note you may have to replace the relative path with your absolute path in CNE350FinalBASH.sh and/or run_cronjob.sh for this to work on your Raspberry Pi 2w.
+Note you may have to replace the relative path with your absolute path in CNE350FinalBASH.sh for this to work on your Raspberry Pi 2w.

 # Modify bash script / part 1 file - the inferface